danielg0/fyp/report.md

 ### Statistical Sampling

-Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem, which is explained below.
+Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem, which is explained in this section.

 The central limit theorem states that if sufficient independent observations are taken of a population (in practice, more than thirty) with a finite variance $\sigma^2$ and mean $\mu$, then the distribution of the sample mean $\bar{x}$ approximates a normal distribution with mean $\mu$ and variance $\sigma^2 \over n$, irrespective of how the population is distributed.